i-pi/i-pi/examples/features/committee_models/README.md

 `weighted_baseline` provides an example of how to use the uncertainty estimate to revert the predictions to a baseline model when the error becomes too large.
 The ML model in this case is meant to describe a correction over the baseline, which is smoothly suppressed if its uncertainty increases beyond a cutoff.

-`json_committee` shows how to run this kind of simulations with a model that provides all the estimates in one go as part of a .json formatted `extras`` string
+`extra_json` shows how to run this kind of simulations with a model that provides all the estimates in one go as part of a .json formatted `extras`` string